Pastoral & Academic Care

 The Holt sixth form offers outstanding pastoral care for all our students.

-Each student is assigned a tutor with whom they stay throughout their time in the sixth form.
-The tutors support the students with their studies, work experience and overall development as well as supporting them in their applications to university, apprenticeships or work.
+Each student is assigned a personal tutor with whom they stay throughout their time in the sixth form.
+The personal tutors support the students with their studies, work experience and overall development as well as supporting them in their applications to university, apprenticeships or work.

 We have an external ARC counsellor, who offers a confidential drop in service to sixth form students one day a week.

 Students will be able to access our school SENCO if they have special educational needs and our SENCO also coordinates special exam access arrangements.

 There are no fees to study at The Holt sixth form, however some subjects do require a residential field study trip.

 Students are able to access financial support for the costs of studying through a range of government grants and bursaries.

 Students may apply through the school for a means-tested government funded bursary, which is awarded annually and paid termly.